sharjeel3/coffee-machine/Readme.md

 We can use one of the values from `TZ Identifier` mentioned on IANA database https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List

 ## Greeting
-Normally the endpoint returns a `message` and the `preprared` timestamp.
+Normally the endpoint returns a `message` and the `prepared` timestamp in specified timezone.

 ```json
 {